Mathnerd314/stroscot/docs/Commentary/State.rst

   t2 = fork {B := 1; return A}
   (x,u) = join (t1, t2)

-So in Stroscot concurrency is impure fork/join.
-In this case, the impurity is load/store instructions, but there could be anything.
+Here the threads are provided by fork/join.
+In this case, the tasks use load/store instructions, but there could be anything.

 At an API level, ``fork`` takes a ``Task`` but allowing an extra "finish execution gracefully" value ``Die``.
 In the above example we've used an overloading of ``fork`` for ``Operation a`` using an IVar: